CharlesP8412/scheduler/README.md

 ## Known Issues
 - Concurrent users need to refresh to see LIVE changes made by other users
   - [ ] Implement Websockets
-- CircleCI productions Pipeline not complete
+- CircleCI productions Pipeline not complete (Currently Runs tests and builds production)